truedeity/ExceptionPortal/README.md

 ```
 * do not use session, user id should be saved in a bearer/jwt token
 * an architecture that allows lazy loading
+* spa silo with angular 2 if possible https://vimeo.com/113704451